oplog/DynamicQueryBuilder/README.md

 * Refers to the `SortOption` class.
 * This parameter can be placed anywhere in the querystring.
-*  **If this parameter occurs more than once, the first occurence will be assigned.**
+*  **If this parameter occurs more than once, sorting will be done in the given order.**

 ##### `offset` Parameter